ds-04/openldap_hints/README.md

-<h1>Build new master from dump - Import a dump on a new server build and migrate HDB to MDB</h1>
+<h1>PROCEDURE: Build new master from dump - Import a dump on a new server build and migrate HDB to MDB</h1>

 Before proceeding with final stags (slapadd) verify /etc/openldap/slapd.d is correct location.